Weave Code

 symfony/lock

-Symfony Lock component creates and manages locks to ensure exclusive access to shared resources.
-Provides a unified API with multiple storage backends (e.g., filesystem, Redis, PDO) for preventing race conditions in concurrent apps.
+Symfony Lock component provides a unified API to create and manage locks, ensuring exclusive access to shared resources.
+Supports multiple backends (e.g., filesystem, Redis, PDO) to prevent race conditions in concurrent PHP apps.

 View on GitHub